 Investigators found no technical problems with the 2 General Electric CF34-10E engines.
 Engine no. 1 had 26768 total flight hours (2737 hours since last revision).
 Engine no. 2 had 20 072 total flight hours, 14 614 hours since the last overhaul.
 The aircraft's systems functioned flawlessly.

-The General Directorate of Civil Aeronautics of Mexico (DGCA) also stated that there were numerous simulations with different flight crews, which experienced the weather conditions similar to those on the AM2431 flight.
+The General Directorate of Civil Aeronautics of Mexico (DGCA) also stated that numerous simulations were made with different flight crews, which experienced weather conditions similar to those on flight AM2431.
 In all cases, the results were the same: accident.
-This helped investigators conclude that pilots are not guilty of procedural errors made during take-off.
+This helped investigators conclude that pilots are not to blame for procedural mistakes made during take-off.